-Coverage is extended to members of the Plan during a school board-approved leave of absence, and to members who are receiving disability benefits from the Income Continuance Plan and/or the Saskatchewan Teachers’ Disability Benefits Plan.
+Coverage is extended to members of the Plan during a school board-approved leave of absence, and to members who are receiving disability benefits from the Teachers' Long-Term Disability Plan.

 Substitute teachers are not eligible for coverage under this Plan.

 Each time you sign a new contract of employment, a new Enrolment form must be completed and submitted to the Members’ Health Plan.
 Your school division must complete a section of the form to verify your employment.
 You must then complete the remainder of the form and submit it to the Members’ Health Plan.
 The information on your form will be used to determine if you and your dependants are eligible for benefits and the period of eligibility.

 After you have completed the 20-day qualification period, the effective date of coverage will be retroactive to the first paid teaching day of your contract.
 Please note that a qualification period (completion of 20 full or partial days of teaching service) will be required for each new contract if there has been a break in service of more than 120 days.

 Teachers who were formerly employed under a temporary contract and who enter into any other type of contract will become eligible for benefits on the first teaching day of the new contract.